zohreAz/zohreAz/README.md

 🔵 About Me:

-I’m passionate about applying machine learning and deep learning to real-world problems, especially in natural language processing and medical imaging.
-Currently, I work on building advanced AI systems for legal document understanding and knowledge extraction at Diako.
+I am passionate about large language models (LLMs) and the latest advances in AI.
+Currently, I work on building Retrieval-Augmented Generation (RAG) systems to enhance Persian legal document processing at work.

-With a Master’s in Computer Engineering from Tehran University and a background in Medical Engineering, I’ve gained rich experience in designing scalable ML pipelines, fine-tuning large language models, and developing predictive models and data-driven solutions.
+With a Master’s in Computer Engineering from Tehran University and a strong background in mathematics, I’ve gained rich experience in designing scalable ML pipelines, fine-tuning large language models, and developing predictive models and data-driven solutions.

-I’m deeply interested in exploring large language models, NLP, computer vision, and continually learning about emerging AI technologies.
+I’m deeply interested in exploring LLMs, NLP, computer vision, and continually learning about emerging AI technologies.

 This GitHub page is where I share projects, experiments, and contributions to open source — stay tuned for updates!